markyboi10/PasswordManager_case/README.txt

 How to use:

+*Make sure you have the Jar files downloaded or added to the project in 'Required Jar Files'

+1. Run from IDE.
+BE SURE to view json file from the home directory of the project and not the dist folder.
+2. Run from command prompt using executable jar.
+Simple set directory using 'cd' followed by the project folder path 'dist'.
+Then just type 'java -jar PasswordManager.jar' to run.
+BE SURE to view json file in the dist and not the home directory of the project.

 To create a new account, you must:
  - Enter a valid url
  - Enter a username of your choice